Pleasant Valley (CDP), New York

 Pleasant Valley is a census-designated place (CDP) in the southwestern part of the town of Pleasant Valley in Dutchess County, New York, United States.
 The population was 1,145 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Geography

 Pleasant Valley CDP is located in the southwestern part of the town of Pleasant Valley at 41°44′42″N 73°49′24″W (41.745205, -73.823395).
 Wappinger Creek, a tributary of the Hudson River, flows through the center of the community.

 U.S. Route 44 passes through the CDP as Main Street and leads southwest 7 mi to Poughkeepsie and northeast 8 mi to Millbrook.

 According to the United States Census Bureau, the Pleasant Valley CDP has a total area of 2.48 sqkm, of which 2.42 sqkm is land and 0.06 sqkm, or 2.56%, is water.